cBournhonesque/lightyear/NOTES.md

   - either it looks at all entities that are ConnectedOn and takes from their Link

 When we send:
 - we buffer a message in the Channel (an entity can have multiple channels so you can write to them in parallel).
 They are distinguished by `Channel<C>`.
+(Transport)
-- we Channel will flush all ready packets
+- we Channel will flush all ready packets into the Link
 - for each of these packets, we call Connection::send
   - steam will just buffer them with an internal mechanism
   - Netcode will do extra processing

+- we buffer message into the Transport
+- regular system that polls the Transport, identifies messages that are ready to be sent, and puts them in a local buffer on the Transport
+- Connection system:
+  - will take these messages from the Transport, and put them in the Link
+- Io system will take messages from the link and send them through IO

+If you just want to send unreliable messages without a connection (i.e. just use Transport + Link without connection), you could also create a DummyConnection that just takes the message from the Transport and puts it in the Link.

+Systems:
+- the problem is that NetcodeConnection and SteamConnection would look very similar.
+Their systems would: poll the Transport on the entity for any packets ready to send

 COMPONENTS
 - we store Channel<C> as that's what users buffer messages into.